-We will consider for inclusion in our proxy materials for 2021 Annual Meeting of Stockholders proposals that we receive no later than February [12], 2021, and that comply with all applicable requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and our bylaws, as amended ("Bylaws").
+We will consider for inclusion in our proxy materials for 2021 Annual Meeting of Stockholders proposals that we receive no later than February 16, 2021, and that comply with all applicable requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and our bylaws, as amended ("Bylaws").
 Stockholders must submit their proposals to our corporate secretary at 1521 Westbranch Drive, Suite 100, McLean, Virginia 22102.

 In addition, any stockholder who wishes to propose a nominee to our Board or propose any other business to be considered by the stockholders (other than a stockholder proposal to be included in our proxy materials pursuant to Rule 14a-8 of the Exchange Act) must comply with the advance notice provisions and other requirements of Article III, Section 5 of our Bylaws, a copy of which is on file with the Securities and Exchange Commission ("SEC") and may be obtained from our corporate secretary upon request.
-These notice provisions require that nominations of persons for election to our Board and proposals of business to be considered by the stockholders for the 2021 Annual Meeting of Stockholders must be made in writing and submitted to our corporate secretary at the address above no earlier than April 8, 2021 (120 days before the first anniversary of our 2020 Annual Meeting of Stockholders), and not later than May 8, 2021 (90 days before the first anniversary of the 2020 Annual Meeting of Stockholders).
+These notice provisions require that nominations of persons for election to our Board and proposals of business to be considered by the stockholders for the 2021 Annual Meeting of Stockholders must be made in writing and submitted to our corporate secretary at the address above no earlier than April 8, 2021 (120 days before the first anniversary of our 2020 Annual Meeting of Stockholders).
 You are also advised to review our Bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations.